How Melting Ice Caps Affect Coral Reefs.

 Coral reefs are dying due to multiple threats, including climate change, pollution, overfishing, and destructive fishing methods.
 Rising sea temperatures trigger coral bleaching, a process where corals expel the algae that provide them with nutrients and color, leaving them weakened and vulnerable.
 Ocean acidification, caused by increased CO₂ levels, interferes with coral growth and reproduction.

 Pollution from agricultural runoff, sewage, and plastic waste degrades water quality and harms coral health.
-Overfishing disrupts the delicate balance of reef ecosystems, while destructive practices like dynamite fishing physically shatter coral structures.
-Together, these pressures pose a serious risk to the survival of coral reefs around the world.
+Overfishing disrupts the delicate balance of reef ecosystems, while destructive practices like dynamite fishing physically damage coral structures.
+Together, these pressures pose a serious risk to the survival of coral reefs worldwide.

 One key change is in salinity, the saltiness of seawater.
 Melting glaciers and increased rainfall dilute ocean waters, especially near coastlines and polar regions.
 This shift in salinity disrupts ocean circulation, which depends on the balance between temperature and salt to drive currents.
 These currents regulate climate, transport nutrients, and support marine life.
 When salinity changes, the cycles and even tides of the oceans globally can be affected.